ninad-moree/ninad-moree/README.md

 - ⚛️ <a href="https://github.com/ninad-moree/BankApp">BankApp</a> - Frontend web app built using react.
 - 📱 <a href="https://github.com/ninad-moree/Sociopedia">Sociopedia</a> - Fullstack web app for socio freaks who can post their images built using react for frontend and nodejs as backend.
 - 🎵 <a href="https://github.com/ninad-moree/SpotifyClone">Spotify Clone</a> - A minimilistic spotify clone built using javascript.
+- 🏨 <a href="https://github.com/ninad-moree/Roomwiz-Frontend">Roowiz</a> - A hotel booking app.

 #### Java
 - ☕ <a href="https://github.com/ninad-moree/CafeManagement-Backend">Cafe Management</a> - Cafe Mangement's backend built using java.
+- 🏨 <a href="https://github.com/ninad-moree/Roomwiz-Backend">RoomWiz</a> - Hotel Management system for booking room.

 #### Machine Learning
 - 🎥 <a href="https://github.com/ninad-moree/MovieRecommender">MovieRecommender</a> - Simple movie recommender system developed in python.